briansiaw5/Time_Series_Regression_Analysis/README.md

-# Time_Series_Regression_Analysis
-I can help you craft a README for your GitHub repository.
-Here’s a suggested structure:

----

 # Time Series Regression Analysis

 This repository contains the code and results of a Time Series Regression Analysis conducted to model and predict [insert the main objective or target variable].
 The analysis leverages various statistical and machine learning techniques to understand the temporal dynamics and make accurate predictions.